0808 808 4000 Get help now

 • what you still have to pay and when.

-The creditor does not reply to your Data Protection Act request
+What if the creditor does not reply to my Data Protection Act request?

-If the organisation does not send you the information that you requested within one month, you could send a reminder by recorded delivery.
+If the organisation does not send you the information within the time allowed, you could send a reminder by recorded delivery.
 If you still do not receive a reply, you can report a concern to the Information Commissioner.
 If the Information Commissioner thinks that the law has been broken, they might tell the company to follow the rules.
 In serious cases, the Information Commissioner can send the organisation an enforcement notice to force them to send you the information.
 See the later section Useful contacts.

 Getting information under the Data Protection Act